exxeleron/qXL/doc/Tutorial/Lesson01/README.md

 ##Queries with paramaters

-Now we will present an example of calling a `qQuery` with multiple argument function being the secon `qQuery paramater.
+Now we will present an example of calling a `qQuery` with multiple argument function being the second `qQuery paramater.
 The [.example.ohlcVwap2](https://github.com/exxeleron/enterprise-components/tree/master/tutorial/Lesson04) function
 returns OHLC table based on following parameters: